 First, go into Google Analytics (or your OptinMonster analytics) and find your 10-20 most popular posts over the last 6+ months.
 These are the posts that get traffic all year round, not just when you first publish them.

 For even higher conversions, use a combination of slide-in boxes, inline forms, and 2-step optins in the post using page-level targeting to display the specific content upgrade offers on specific blog posts.

 Do you promote your posts on social media after you publish them?
 What happens after that?

-To do this, she used free tools like Recurpost, BoardBooster (for Pinterest) and Grum (for Instagram) to set up a recurring sharing schedule.
-This way, her blog posts with their optin offers would be shared to social media at least 2-3 times per week on Facebook and Twitter.
+To do this, she used some of these awesome social media tools to set up a recurring sharing schedule.
+This way, her blog posts with their optin offers would be shared with social media at least 2-3 times per week on Facebook and Twitter.